prototypefund/reproducible-website/_docs/embedded_signatures.md

 official releases.
 The result can then be compared byte-for-byte with the results from the user.

-This method has the downside that it requires user to download the official releases to do the comparison.
+This method has the downside that it requires a user to download the official releases to do the comparison.
 It's also harder to attest that the data that is being removed will not make the software behave differently.